Tiberias: Sports

 Its first football club established in 1925 was Maccabi Tiberias, but folded in the 1990s after financial difficulties.

 Hapoel Tiberias represented the city in the top division of football for several seasons in the 1960s and 1980s, but eventually dropped into the regional leagues and folded due to financial difficulties.

 Following Hapoel's demise, a new club, Ironi Tiberias, was established, which currently plays in Liga Leumit.

 6 Nations Championship and Heineken Cup winner Jamie Heaslip was born in Tiberias.

 The Tiberias Marathon is an annual road race held along the Sea of Galilee in Israel with a field in recent years of approximately 1000 competitors.
-The course follows an out-and-back format around the southern tip of the sea, and was run concurrently with a 10k race along an abbreviated version of the same route.
-In 2010 the 10k race was moved to the afternoon before the marathon.
+The course follows an out-and-back format around the southern tip of the sea and was run concurrently with a 10k race along an abbreviated version of the same route.
+In 2010, the 10k race was moved to the afternoon before the marathon.
 At approximately 200 m below sea level, this is the lowest course in the world.

+Voting Patterns

+In the 2022 election, 82 percent of voters in Tiberias voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 16 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.2 percent voted for the Arab parties.